References

 P. Steiger (2011), “Dynamische Analyse eines Segmentierten Antriebsstranges für Gekrümmte Chirurgische Instrumente”

-P. Koppensteiner (in progress), “Development and prototyping of a frame based robotic system to support neurosurgical deep brain stimulation procedures”
+P. Koppensteiner (2024), “Development and prototyping of a frame based robotic system to support neurosurgical deep brain stimulation procedures”

 S. Füllenhals (2023), “Design und Bau einer Testumgebung für eine Roboter-Steuerung mit multi-modalem Feedback“